 The first step is to put up the wall angles around the room.
 There should be roughly 3 inches clearance from the lowest obstruction.
 Locate this point and use a level to mark the line around the room.
 A laser level is ideal for this purpose, so if you want to buy one, you now have your excuse.

 Installing the Wall angle

-A better way to do miter joints is to only cut a miter on one piece and overlap the other piece.
+The correct way to do inside miter joints is to only cut a miter on one piece and overlap the other piece.

 Making the cuts

 Tin snips are the proper tool for the job.
 I used aviation snips which probably explains why my cuts are not very clean.
 Tin snips and aviation snips are not the same tool.

 I chose to use the main beam, which runs the entire length of the basement, as the reference point for installing the main tees.
 I calculated how far from that reference point to install the first main tee by determining how many panels we required for the width of the section and dividing so that the full size panels would be centered.
 I installed the first main tee parallel to the main beam.

 I drove nails or screws in every other floor joist to wrap the wire around.
 I should have used lag screws.
 There are eye lag screws for suspended ceilings.
 Install the lag screws as high as possible on the wood joist.
 You will need a specialty socket bit for driving these lags.

 I took a measurement from the floor boards to the wall angle and bent the wire at that measurement.
 Measuring this way assumes that the floor boards are level.
 Again, a laser level would be the tool of choice here.
 Otherwise, just pull a string line under the main from molding to molding using clamps with rubber ends to hold the line tight, adjust the main’s high and lower to the line all the way down the main.

 When cutting the end of the tee that will rest on the wall angle, it is a good idea to cut the vertical portion of the tee on an angle for ease of installation.